mimikim/List-of-Federal-and-State-Datasets/README.md

 - Full developer documentation: https://www.commerce.gov/page/api-documentation-commercegov
 - :key: You must register for a free key to use the API :key:

+### **Department of Education APIs** (https://usedgov.github.io)
+As a work of the United States Government, source code for this developer hub is in the public domain.

 ### **Economic Research Service** (https://www.ers.usda.gov)
 The Economic Research Service informs public and private decision making on economic and policy issues related to agriculture, food, the environment, and rural development.